kraksoft/ansible-roles/README.md

 Ansible roles
 =============

-The main goal of this repository is to provide ready to use Ansible roles.
+This repository provide ready to use Ansible roles.

 You can treat it like [Ansible Galaxy](https://galaxy.ansible.com/), but in local edition.